Should I Buy an Extended Warranty on a New Car?

 Cons

-- Of little use while the factory bumper-to-bumper warranty is active
+- Unnecessary when a factory bumper-to-bumper warranty is still active

 - May never be needed

-- Probably won’t add value to your vehicle when you sell it
+- Likely won’t add value to your vehicle when you sell it

 What to consider before buying an extended auto warranty for a new car

-If you’re still on the fence, here are some additional factors to consider before getting an extended warranty for your new car:
+Here are some additional factors to consider before getting an extended warranty for your new car.

-How long do you plan to own the vehicle?
+How long you plan to own the vehicle

 » LEARN: How to avoid the worst extended auto warranty companies